IUDevman/gamesense-client/README.md

 ## Support
 Feature requests and major bug reports can be given by creating an issue.
 Please try to explain in detail the feature/problem and also provide the names of the other mods you are using with GameSense (bug reporting).
+If you have any questions regarding the usage of the client, check the wiki documentation and the pinned messages on the discord.

-For small bug reports/faster help, join the discord and ask your questions there.
+For small bug reports, join the discord and ask your questions there.